Fillicia/Bookstack-Backup-to-Googledrive/README.md

 # Bookstack-Backup_to_Gdrive
 #### This is a personnal backup script I made to clone my bookstack books to google drive as a backup process.
 Be aware that this is provided as a base for your own backup solution.
-You WILL have to modify the backup.sh file to fit your needs.
+You WILL have to modify the vars.sh file to fit your needs.
 This was installed on an Ubuntu 18.04 machine.

 #### INSTALL RCLONE (Shoutout to jeremyj563 for the rclone section)